Nothing So Practical

 GPA3.453.593.50

 Students who took a prep course scored 138 points higher on average.
 But students who take a prep course are different from those who don’t.
-They come from wealthier families, are more academically motivated, and have stronger academic records.
-The 138-point gap reflects the prep course plus all the other ways prep-takers were going to outscore non-takers anyway.
+They tend to come from households with higher incomes, are more academically motivated, and get better grades.
+The 138-point gap reflects the prep course plus all the other ways prep course takers were going to outscore the non-takers.

 A directed acyclic graph for the SAT prep example.
 Each arrow represents a direct causal relationship.
 Red arrows trace confounding paths.
 The dashed blue arrow is the causal effect we want to estimate.

-The arrows encode how background factors feed into both the decision to take prep and SAT performance directly.
+The arrows encode how background factors drive both the decision to take a prep course and SAT performance itself.

 E[SATPrep=1]E[SATPrep=0]E[\text{SAT} \mid \text{Prep} = 1] - E[\text{SAT} \mid \text{Prep} = 0].